Palm Oil Deforestation: Economic and Environmental Consequences

 Climate Change

-One of the most troubling issues with palm oil cultivation and processing is the contribution to climate change.
+One of the most troubling issues with palm oil cultivation and processing is its contribution to climate change.

 Large-scale clearing of tropical forests for palm oil plantations releases reasonable amounts of carbon dioxide into the atmosphere.